Michael Hohle, Founder and Driver

 Philip Hohle, Ph.D., Board Chair

-Formerly a full-time professor of Communication at Concordia University, Hohle has taught courses in Mass Media and Organizational Communication.
+An adjunct professor of Mass Communication at Mary Hardin-Baylor in Belton (Fall 2019), Hohle has taught courses in Mass Media and Organizational Communication for over ten years.
 Prior to returning to the academic world, he owned and operated Parabolic Media, a firm that specialized in producing public relations and fundraising promotional media among faith-based and not-for-profit organizations in the U.S. Hohle has also consulted with these same clients on governance and organizational communication effectiveness.
 He has produced training materials manuals that help churches and social service agencies integrate volunteers safely and effectively into their service work.
+Meanwhile, Hohle is also a qualified driver, logging many rider miles in the van.

 Professional Advisory Board